 - Abuse of networks or computers at other sites through the use of University resources will be treated as an abuse of resource privileges.

 - State law prohibits the use of University resources for campaign or political advertising on behalf of any party, committee, agency, or candidate for political office.
 (Tennessee Code Annotated § 2-19-201 et seq.).
 This does not prohibit use of University resources to discuss or examine political topics or issues of public interest, so long as it does not advocate for or against a particular party, committee, agency, or candidate.

-Unit – An operational entity such as a Campus, division, or department.
+Unit – An operational entity such as a Campus, Institute, division, or department.